dsissoko/zkdemo/README.md

 AppControler.java:
 - only one mapping to @RequestMapping("/secure/*")

-SecurityConfig.java: Its the configuration ofr Pac4j im struggling with:
+SecurityConfig.java: Its the configuration for Pac4j im struggling with:
 - i create an PAC4J OIDC client
 - i secure my URL